earcam/io.earcam.instrumental/src/site/markdown/about.md

 according to conventions (Apache Maven's standards for POMs, my own undocumented formatting for source).
 To auto-format the lot, simply run
 `mvn -P '!strict,tidy'`.

-To run PiTest use `mvn -P analyze clean install`
+To run PiTest use `mvn -P analyse clean install`

-To run against SonarQube use `mvn -P analyze,report,sonar`
+To run against SonarQube use `mvn -P analyse,report,sonar`

 ## SCA Metrics